GEO & AEO Glossary

 - Semantic HTML

-- Using HTML elements according to their meaning — headings, lists, articles — rather than only for visual styling.
-Helps AI systems parse and understand page structure.
+- Using HTML elements for their meaning — headings, lists, articles — rather than for visual styling alone.
+It helps AI systems parse and understand page structure.

 - AI crawlers